 India's WPI Inflation eases to 2.45 per cent in May, from 3.07 per cent in April

-New Delhi, June 14: The annual rate of inflation, based on monthly Wholesale price-based inflation (WPI), stood at 2.45% (provisional) for the month of May (over May,2018) as compared to 3.07% (provisional) for the month of April .
+New Delhi, June 14: The annual rate of inflation, based on monthly Wholesale price-based inflation (WPI), stood at 2.45 per cent (provisional) for the month of May (over May,2018) as compared to 3.07 per cent (provisional) for the month of April .

 The index for Food Articles group remained unchanged at its previous month level of 150.1 while that of Non-Food Articles' group rose by 0.9 percent to 127.8.

-The index for Minerals group declined by 4.2 percent to 138 and crude petroleum and natural gas group rose by 3.5 percent to 92.8.
+The index for Minerals group declined by 4.2 per cent to 138 and crude petroleum and natural gas group rose by 3.5 per cent to 92.8.

 Retail inflation at five month high of 5 percent in June